huwenqing0606/mpt-circuit/spec/mpt-proof.md

 >        + look up current `(op_type, ctrl_type)` pair from 'external rules' collection when the value of current `op_type` cell is different from the one in above row (the difference must be one)
 >        + look up current `(op_type, ctrl_type)` pair from 'internal rules' collection when the value of current `op_delta_aux` is one

 + Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof, and 3 additional cols `data_0_ext` ~ `data_2_ext` if 1 field is not enough to represent the value (like codehash and storekey/value).
 Different proofs assign specified data on those columns: For proofs 1 and 3 (the BMPT proof), the hashes of nodes for the BMPT before and after updating are recorded in `data_0` and `data_1` respectively; for proof 2 `data_0` and `data_1` are used for account hash before and after being updated.
-Proofs can also refer cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.
+Proofs can also refer to cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.

 There are also 2 limb cols, named as `data_N_limb_0/1`, for each `data_N` col in case when a 256bit variable is splitted and assigned into them as 2 128-bit limbs.

-Since the transition is provided in a series of adjacent rows (a "block") in our layout, and the proof of state trie being stacked first.
+Since the transition is proved by providing a series of adjacent rows (a "block") in our layout, and the proof of state trie being stacked first.
 The beginning row of the proof block always contains the start and end trie roots in the transition.
 So a `root_aux` col is used to 'carry' the end trie root to the last row of the proof block, to ensure the start trie root of next transition must equal to the end trie root of previous proof block.
 The layout look like follows:

 | series| data_0 *for old_root* | data_1 *for new_root* | root_aux |
 | ----- | -------- | -------- | -------- |